citrusframework/citrus/src/manual/jms.md

           timeout="10000"/>
 ```

 The synchronous component defines a target destination which again is either a queue or topic destination.
 If nothing else is defined the endpoint will create temporary reply destinations on its own.
 When the endpoint has sent a message it waits synchronously for the response message to arrive on the reply destination.
-You can receive this reply message in your test case by referencing this same endooint in a receive test action.
+You can receive this reply message in your test case by referencing this same endpoint in a receive test action.
 In case no reply message arrives in time a message timeout error is raised respectively.

 See the following example test case which references the synchronous message endpoint in its send and receive test action in order to send out a message and wait for the synchronous response.